heikadog/zml/zml.md

 1. Dumb Dog (@dum-d0g.bsky.social) is an open zoophile.
 1. Ruin Seeker (@errisessel.bsky.social) is an open zoophile.
 1. ZuuBoy2k (@zuuboy2k.bsky.social) is an open zoophile.
-1. RachelTheFictionkin (@rachelgardner.bsky.social) is a zoophile, according to her own admission: (<https://archive.today/d3xZw>).
+1. RachelTheFictionkin (@rachelgardner.bsky.social) is an open zoophile.
 1. Shiv (@shiv950.bsky.social) is an open zoophile.
 1. Synesthesia (@synesthesiacoyote.bsky.social) is an open zoophile.
 1. Mud (@muttmud.bsky.social) is an open zoophile.